PuzzleBot/Pulsar-Remake/readme.txt

 To compile the program, type "make" into the terminal while in the directory that this readme is located in.

-After compiling, type either "./a3" or "make run" to run the program.
+After compiling, type either "./a4" or "make run" to run the program.

 ----------------------
 Program Details
 ----------------------

 All of the required features have been implemented.
-Two walls move each second, always with one wall opening and another closing each time, in order to keep the number of walls existing in the maze at a time somewhat constant, and to reduce the chance of the player getting stuck for a long period of time.

 The initial walls which may move are placed at each location with an equal probability.
 Since you can break the moving walls using shots, getting stuck